dgroomes/micronaut-playground/config/README.md

 Follow these instructions to build and run the program.

 * Use Java 17
-* Build and run the app:
+* Build and run the program:
     * `./gradlew run`
     * Notice the output.
 It prints application properties retrieved from various places.
 Study the code and the `application.yml` file to understand where the property values are coming from.